Proforma Invoice Template

 Create a proforma invoice using our free template listed below.
 A pro forma invoice is very similar to a sales quote because it is used to formally define the value of a trade prior to shipping or the actual completion of the sale.
 In business, the term pro forma is often used to indicate a planned transaction or statement.
 It may be similar to a confirmed purchase order and may be legally binding, depending on the circumstances.

-Proforma Invoice Templatefor Excel, OpenOffice, and Google Docs
+Proforma Invoice Templatefor Excel, OpenOffice, and Google Sheets

 Vertex42's Proforma Invoice Template will help your company generate professional looking invoices.
 The template is designed for both domestic and international trade, with the same look and feel as our quote template and sales invoice.